grafana/loki/operator/docs/operator/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>OpenTelemetry to configure which resource, scope and log attributes
+<p>OTLP to configure which resource, scope and log attributes
 to store as labels or structured metadata or drop them altogether for all tenants.</p>
 </td>